cmrajan/wnframework/docs/docs_v170/reference/source/concepts.rst

 Structure
 ---------

-This page explains the basic architecture and concepts of the Framework

 The Framework is in two parts

 1. Server-side - in Python
 2. Client-side - in Javascript

-The server-side Framework contains all the logic for setting up the user session, co-ordinating data between the user and managing roles and permissions.
+The server-side framework contains all the logic for setting up the user session, co-ordinating data between the user and managing roles and permissions.

 The client-side renders all the widgets like menus, toolbars, forms, report builder etc and manages